Keeping it personal

 from your bank or any other organisation, don't give them your

 details.
-Call the organisation in question to check it is really
+Call the organisation yourself to check it is really them

-them calling.
-Never click on a link or call a phone number in an
+calling.
+Never click on a link or call a phone number in an email -

-email - use a phone directory to look up the correct number.
+use a phone directory to look up the correct number.
+Also,

 - Check your bank and superannuation statements